New Jersey Route 88: Route description

 Route 88 begins at an intersection with US 9 and CR 547 in Lakewood Township, and heads eastward on Main Street, a two-lane undivided road.
-The road heads through the downtown, passing south of the Lakewood Bus Terminal and crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, before heading into wooded residential areas, where it becomes Ocean Avenue at the Pearl Street intersection before coming to a junction with CR 20.
-Past this intersection, the route heads through a mix of residences and businesses with some woodland.
+The road heads through the downtown, passing south of NJ Transit's Lakewood Bus Terminal and crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad, before heading into wooded residential areas, where it becomes Ocean Avenue at the Pearl Street intersection before coming to a junction with CR 20 Past this intersection, the route heads through a mix of residences and businesses with some woodland.
 Route 88 intersects CR 623, where it heads through a commercial district, crossing CR 549.
 A short distance later, the route passes under the Garden State Parkway without an interchange before crossing the Metedeconk River into Brick Township.
-Here, the road heads through a mix of residential and commercial areas, intersecting CR 64, CR 44, CR 40, and CR 16.
-It turns south and passes west of Ocean Medical Center, intersecting CR 40 before crossing Route 70.
+Here, the road heads through a mix of residential and commercial areas, intersecting CR 64 (Jack Martin Blvd), CR 44 (Forge Pond Road), CR 40 (West Princeton Avenue), and CR 16 (Burrsville Road).
+It turns south and passes west of Ocean University Medical Center, intersecting CR 40 again before reaching an intersection with Route 70 and Princeton Avenue.

 Past this intersection, Route 88 briefly splits into a one-way pair.
 Here, the eastbound direction follows Princeton Avenue southeast before turning north onto Post Road, with CR 630 continuing along Princeton Avenue, while westbound Route 88 follows Princeton Post Road.
 Past the one-way pair, the route continues northeast on Princeton Post Road, which passes by numerous businesses.
-Along this stretch of road Route 88 intersects several county routes, including CR 64 again, CR 42, CR 10, and CR 54.
-The route heads into Point Pleasant, where it intersects CR 56 before crossing Beaver Dam Creek and becoming Sea Avenue.
-From here, the road crosses CR 632 before heading east and intersecting CR 549 Spur and CR 630.
+Along this stretch of road Route 88 intersects several county routes, including CR 64 again, CR 42 (Van Zile Road), CR 10 (Old Squan Road), and CR 54 (Coolidge Drive/Midstreams Road).
+The route then heads into Point Pleasant, where it intersects CR 56 (Jordan Avenue) before crossing the Beaver Dam Creek and becoming Sea Avenue.
+From here, the road crosses CR 632 (Bridge Avenue) before heading east and intersecting CR 549 Spur and CR 630 again.
 After this intersection, Route 88 crosses the Point Pleasant Canal (part of the Intracoastal Waterway) on the Veterans Memorial Bridge, a lift bridge, before heading east through residential areas with some businesses.
-Here, the road intersects CR 633/CR 10, CR 6, and CR 604.
+Here, the road intersects CR 633/CR 10 (Arnold Ave, Johnson Ave) CR 6 (Rue Avenue), and CR 604.
 A short distance later, Route 88 ends at an intersection with Route 35 on the border of Point Pleasant and Point Pleasant Beach.